chriskempson/cpp-tic-tac-toe/README.md

-# Tic Tac Toe
+# Tic-Tac-Toe
 ![Animated capture of game window](game_window_capture.gif)

 ## About
-A game of Tic Tac Toe created by [Chris Kempson](http://chriskempson.com/) in C++ with [Simple DirectMedia Layer version 2](https://www.libsdl.org/).
+A game of [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) created by [Chris Kempson](http://chriskempson.com/) in C++ with [Simple DirectMedia Layer version 2](https://www.libsdl.org/).
 This project demonstrates a simple but fully-finished game built as a learning aid.
-The code is perhaps over-engineered for Tic Tac Toe but will be useful as a base for more advanced games.
+The code is perhaps over-engineered for Tic-tac-toe but will be useful as a base for more advanced games.

+## How to Play
+This is a two player game.
+Clicking the mouse on the title screen will advance to the play screen.
+To place a piece on the grid click the mouse in the desired grid area.
+Once a win or draw message is display, clicking again will return to the title screen.

 ## Features
 - Game resources (images and sounds) are handled by a resource manager making them easy to use in any class.